MateiDorin/Expenses-Tracker/README.md

 # Expenses-Tracker

-This is an Expenses Tracker.
+This is an Expenses Tracker.\n

-Working in Progress...
+username: dorin\n
+password: 123